 Eager to capture the whimsical sense of temporal kinship, I turned to the bearded sexagenarian beside me.
 “Can you please take a photo for me?”
 I inquired as I handed over my camera.

 “Sure.
 But let’s lose that smudge, eh?”
-Before I could react, he licked his finger and rubbed what was possibly two-millennia-old dust off of my cheek—much to the incredulous sniggers of my fellow travelers.
+Before I could react, he licked his finger and rubbed what was possibly two-millennia-old dust off of my cheek—much to the incredulous sniggers of my fellow travellers.

 Such are the consequences of backpacking with your father.
 At least we weren’t in the hostel bar that time.